This is to provide more detailed Information on how the SiteMinder Basic Password Policy works with "Priority" setting.

 When a password policy is applied, 1 password policy with highest priority would apply and end even though there are more password policies that may be applicable.

-If you have evaluation priority set to 999, that is the highest.
+For example If the evaluation priority set to 999, that is the highest.

-It is a requirement that you set the Priority if you will have a condition where multiple password policies will be applicable.
+It is required to set the Priority if someone will have a condition where multiple password policies will be applicable.

 For 'manager1' user, if the passpolicy1 has higher evaluation priority then passpolicy1 will be applied, if passpolicy2 has higher value then passpolicy2 will be applied.

-If only 1 password policy is to be applied then you just need to ensure that password policy has the right evaluation priority.
+If only 1 password policy is to be applied then then someone just need to ensure that password policy has the right evaluation priority.

 However, there may be a use case where more than 1 password policy must actually apply.

-In that case, you must ensure the more strict password policy is having the highest evaluation priority, in this case it would be the passpolicy2.
+In that case, administrator must ensure the more strict password policy is having the highest evaluation priority, in this case it would be the passpolicy2.

 So passpolicy2 is set with evaluation priority of 100 and passpolicy1 is set with evaluation priority of 50.